Robot Unicorn Attack: Retro Unicorn Attack

-Sequel
+Sequels

+Robot Unicorn Attack 2

 A sequel titled Robot Unicorn Attack 2 was developed by PikPok and released on iOS on April 25, 2013, and Android on July 12, 2013.
-This sequel expands upon the original's template by adding new maneuvers like the "Rainbow Savior" and "Gallows Gallop".
-It also introduces enemies, missions, the option to customize your unicorn's appearance, and the ability to fly by equipping wings.
-The core gameplay and controls remain the same as in the original browser game, but the game also adds a number of new features.
-The player can collect teardrops that can be used to customize their character.
-Missions can be completed to unlock new content and abilities.
-The game also adds enemies, including giant golems.
-Egyptian and medieval-themed unicorns were introduced in an update, as well as the new threat of solar geysers.

-The visuals also received a makeover.
-The unicorn itself is much more detailed and fluid, and the painted backgrounds also have much more depth and detail.
-Introduced in a post-launch update was a "celestial unicorn", as well as a new "Lava" course available for purchase with real-world currency.
+It has similar core gameplay to the original, but expands upon it in several ways, such as adding boosts that affect gameplay.
+For example, the "Collection Vacuum" boost pulls fairies and teardrops towards the player.
+It also introduces new enemies, such as giant golems called Dash Giants that are destroyed by dashing into them, as well as character customization and the ability to fly by equipping wings.
+The player can collect teardrops to customize their character and complete missions to unlock new content and abilities.
+Additionally, the player can join either Team Rainbow or Team Inferno and compete in daily missions to win teardrops by dashing through the most stars.
+The game also has updated visuals, as the unicorn is more detailed and fluid and the painted backgrounds have more depth and detail.
+Post-launch updates introduced Egyptian and medieval-themed unicorns as well as the new threat of Solar Geysers.
+The "Lava World" was also added, available for purchase with real-world currency.

-This is the first Robot Unicorn Attack to include in-game purchases; the player can buy credits to upgrade his or her unicorn and additional sound-packs.
-Erasure's seminal song "Always" – which was a main part of the original game – is not part of the default package and must be purchased separately for $0.99.
+This is the first Robot Unicorn Attack to include in-game purchases; the player can buy credits to upgrade the unicorn and gain additional sound-packs.
+Erasure's song "Always" – which was a main part of the original game – is not in the base game and must be purchased separately for $0.99.

 "I will never be able to separate Always from Robot Unicorn Attack", wrote Kieron Gillen in 2010.
 "I can't even imagine wanting to do such a thing.
 It'd be like decapitating the Mona Lisa.
 It merges with the sparkles of sound effects and the explosions of light and makes it complete."
-The song is not included with the base game due to copyright, and as Adult Swim wanted the game to be free-to-play, it was made into an in-game purchase.
+The song is not included with the base game due to copyright issues, and since Adult Swim wanted the game to be free-to-play, it was made into an in-game purchase.

-Other songs by such bands as Blind Guardian, Slade, Limahl, and Corey Hart are also available for purchase.
+Other songs by bands such as Blind Guardian, Slade, Limahl, and Corey Hart are also available for purchase.

+Robot Unicorn Attack 3: Forever

+A third game titled Robot Unicorn Attack 3 Forever was released by Adult Swim Games on iOS and Android on April 27, 2017.

+This game, just like Robot Unicorn Attack 2 features in-game purchases; the player can buy different amounts of Soul Crystals and a Rainbow Pack.
+These purchases range from $1.99 to $99.99 per item.